UC-Davis-molecular-computing/scadnano/README.md

 ## How to design structures using scadnano
 Although a full DNA origami design using a standard 7249-base M13mp18 scaffold uses ~200 staples, there are fewer than a dozen different *types* of staples in the sense that once these types of staples exist in the design, all others can be created by copy/pasting them. cadnano provides *autostaple* and *autobreak* utilities for quickly creating a large number of staple strands.
-We have found that the autotaple and autobreak tools are largely unnecessary, since scadnano allows one to copy and paste strands (unlike cadnano), encouraging a less opinionated method of creating large designs rapidly.
+We have found that the autostaple and autobreak tools are largely unnecessary, since scadnano allows one to copy and paste strands (unlike cadnano), encouraging a less opinionated method of creating large designs rapidly.